 Shut It Down

 Back in late 2018, or early 2019, God showed me I need to shut down my hardware consulting business.
 This news left me in utter shock and dismay.
 God’s instruction led me to ask frustrated questions like, “God don’t you realize I have nothing else lined up?”
 Or “Don’t you know I would need to go get a job? ” At the time, I had more questions than I had answers and found myself at a complete loss.

 So, hesitantly, I said, “Okay God, I’ll shut it down.”
 You see, a part of me was sure of what I heard God tell me to do.
 Another part of me hesitated because I did not want to disappoint my customers.
 I had relationships with customers I did not want to damage and I was really unclear how this would all pan out.
 What if I got it wrong?
 Maybe I misheard what God had told me.

 Belief + Unbelief = Unbelief

-At the time, I wasn’t all that worried whether God would provide for my family financially.
+At the time, I wasn’t all that worried about whether God would provide for my family financially.
 I have seen God come through financially many times before.
-What I did not have was clear direction to move forward.
+What I did not have was a clear direction to move forward.
 I did not know my next steps.
 And instead of turning to God to ask for clarity, I focused on finding a way to not disappoint my customers and partially follow God.
 I would not have phrased it that way at the time, but essentially that is what I was doing.
 One leg towards obedience, one leg towards what my flesh wanted.

 So, occasionally I would help customers ignoring the message I had received from God.
 While I did not accept any new customers, I continued to serve a few remaining clients.
 Essentially, I did the easy part of closing down the bank account, but indirectly I told God “no” when it came to disappointing existing clients.